foggyubiquity/containizen/README.md

 - Optimal use of OCI Layers to maximise Caching & minimise update footprint

 ## How to Use
 These images automatic start baked in according to each language's best practice.

-i.e. for NodeJS it will scan `package.json` for `scripts.start` & execute appropriately.
 Should arguments be supplied to `CMD` they will override this autostart functionality automatically.

+### NodeJS
+* NPM is unnecessary for production code execution & can be dropped from the container.
+Containizen provides both variations for compatibility reasons.
+* *Auto Start*: scans `package.json` for `scripts.start` & executes the value.

+### Python
+* Itamar has some excellent suggestions https://pythonspeed.com/articles/pipenv-docker/ for running Python within a container.
+* `requirements.in` & `requirements.txt` should generally be used in images
+* `pip-tools` as part of the development workflow
+* `setuptools` can be useful for installing the developed application https://chriswarrick.com/blog/2014/09/15/python-apps-the-right-way-entry_points-and-scripts/
+* `pip` to actually install requirements & application in the container via `requirements.txt` & `setup.py`
+* *Auto Start*: scans `setup.py` for `setup(name=xxxx` and executes via `python -m xxxx`

 ## Extending